 Hello!
 It’s Courtney here today, sharing some updates about my new room design!
+If you missed my last post with photos of the room, you can see that here.
 The minute I decided to move into this small space, I started dreaming up the design (as I always do when moving somewhere new).
 Knowing the room was only about 9×9, I couldn’t wait to start thinking of organization ideas and solutions for a small room.
 The size of the room didn’t really matter to me–since it would be all mine!
 I’ve enjoyed sharing rooms these past years with my good friends, but I’m loving having a space of my own now.

 I used this move as an opportunity to start fresh.
 I didn’t have a lot of my own furniture or decor to start with, so I was really intentional with the purchases I made.
 I also gave away some unnecessary things and worked on pairing down my belongings to the necessities.
 I’ve worked hard to find the right solutions to potential small space issues, and also wanted to make sure I didn’t buy anything that I didn’t love.
 I knew that every design choice I made, whether big or small, would make a big impact when put in this small space.

 My first goal was to find a bed.
 I absolutely love the daybed I decided on!
 I had previously considered the IKEA Brimnes Daybed, which would have been great for its storage drawers and the option to pull out to a queen sized bed.
 I decided against it when I realized the cost would have been close to the West Elm one after delivery, we would have had to assemble it ourselves, and it didn’t have any kind of side rails to lean pillows against.
 I also don’t think the queen bed would have been able to fully extend without hitting the wall.